Se7en (1995) poster

 Se7en was directed by David Fincher.
 David Fincher worked for a time as a production assistant at Industrial Light and Magic and then emerged in the late 1980s, directing a number of dazzling music videos for artists like Paula Abdul, Michael Jackson, Madonna, George Michael, The Rolling Stones and Sting, to name but the more famous.
 Fincher debuted as a theatrical director with the worthwhile but poorly received Alien3 (1992) and then made a name for himself with Se7en.

 After the minor dip of his next film, the dull reality bender The Game (1997), Fincher then regained form with the incendiary and quite amazing Fight Club (1999).
-He has followed this with the thriller Panic Room (2002), the true-life serial killer film Zodiac (2007), The Curious Case of Benjamin Button (2008) about a man who ages backwards, The Social Network (2010) about the establishment of Facebook, the English-language remake of The Girl with the Dragon Tattoo (2011), the thriller Gone Girl (2014); and the true-life Mank (2020) about Hollywood screenwriter Joseph Mankiewicz; as well as producing the tv series Mindhunter (2017-9) about the establishment of the FBI’s Behavioural Science Unit, carving a niche as one of the most visionary directors of the 1990s and beyond.
+He has followed this with the thriller Panic Room (2002), the true-life serial killer film Zodiac (2007), The Curious Case of Benjamin Button (2008) about a man who ages backwards, The Social Network (2010) about the establishment of Facebook, the English-language remake of The Girl with the Dragon Tattoo (2011), the thriller Gone Girl (2014); the true-life Mank (2020) about Hollywood screenwriter Joseph Mankiewicz; and the assassin film The Killer (2023); as well as producing the tv series Mindhunter (2017-9) about the establishment of the FBI’s Behavioural Science Unit, carving a niche as one of the most visionary directors of the 1990s and beyond.

 (l to r) Detectives David Mills (Brad Pitt) and William Somerset (Morgan Freeman) in Se7en (1995)